 Maps of this area

-A map for the McLean Creek Off Highway Vehicle PLUZ can be found at: Public Land Use Zones of Kananaskis Country.
+- McLean Creek Off-Highway Vehicle PLUZ Map: Public Land Use Zones of Kananaskis Country.

 Firearm use restrictions

 Within the 1 km No Camping/No Open Fires zone, there is to be no firearm discharge, except for lawfully authorized hunting purposes.

 - Know the skill and abilities of your group.
 Know the terrain and plan for natural hazards and potential emergencies.

 - Know and follow the rules of the area and for your planned activities.